garysweaver/irie/README.md

 #### Only

 To return a simple view of a model, use the only param.
-This limits both the select in the SQL used and the json returned, e.g. to return the name and color attributes of foobars:
+This limits both the select in the SQL used and the json returned. e.g. to return the name and color attributes of foobars:

     http://localhost:3000/foobars.json?only=name,color

 #### Uniq

 To return a simple view of a model, use the uniq param.
-This limits both the select in the SQL used and the json returned, e.g. to return unique/distinct colors of foobars:
+This limits both the select in the SQL used and the json returned. e.g. to return unique/distinct colors of foobars:

     http://localhost:3000/foobars.json?only=color&uniq=

 #### JSON format

-as_json is extended to include attributes specified in default_as_json_includes, e.g.:
+as_json is extended to include methods/associations specified in default_as_json_includes, e.g.:

     default_as_json_includes :association_name_1, :association_name_2